 Keeping the house cool in warm weather is a priority for many homeowners, but no one likes the high cost of running an air conditioner all summer.
 With a window fan, you can circulate cool air throughout your home and save on energy costs, so your family stays comfortable even when the temperature starts to rise.

 Cooling your home effectively with a window fan requires choosing the right model, and with so many options on the market, finding the right one can be a challenge.
 You need to select the right size, air flow, speed range, and other features to make sure that the model you buy can really get the job done.

-When you’re ready to purchase a window fan, consider our top five recommendations above.
-If you want general advice on evaluating window fans, continue reading our shopping guide.
+When you’re ready to purchase a window fan, consider our top five recommendations.
+If you want general advice on evaluating window fans, you've come to the right place.

 A window fan sits inside the window frame, held securely in place with expandable panels or mounting screws.

 It cools a room in two ways: it pulls cool air into the room from outside, or it forces hot air from the room to the outside.

 Some homeowners like to use two window fans: one to bring in cool air and the other to push out hot air.
 However, some fans have two sets of blades that work independently, so one set can pull in cool air while the other forces out hot air.